Institute of Business Administration, Karachi

-The Institute of Business Administration (IBA), Karachi; (انسٹيٹيوٹ آف بزنس ايڈمنسٹريشن) is a public university in Karachi, Sindh, Pakistan.
-IBA is owned by Government of Sindh.
+The Institute of Business Administration (IBA), Karachi (انسٹی ٹیوٹ اداره تجارت، کراچی) is a private university in Karachi, Sindh, Pakistan.
 Established initially as a business school, the IBA has expanded to include programs in Computer Science, Social Sciences and more.

 Academics

 Admission

 Admission to IBA Karachi is based on the Entry Test, SAT/ACT test score and Interview.

 Programs Offered

 At undergraduate level, IBA offers degrees in Business Administration, Accounting and Finance, Business Analytics, Computer Science, Economics, Economics and Mathematics, Social Sciences and Liberal Arts.

 The graduate programs offered by the IBA include degrees in Business Administration, MBA Executive, Computer Science, Economics, Islamic Banking and Finance, Journalism, Management, Data Sciences, Finance and Mathematics.

 The doctoral programs offered at the Institute include degrees in Computer Science, Economics and Mathematics.

 The IBA Alumni has initiated the test preparations institute for IBA and all other universities to prepare students for the entry test for the universities.